IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 ### Saving and loading check points

 The trainer class can save the check point automatically depends on argument is called 'check_point_epoch_stride'.
-So check points will be saved for each epoch stride in the runs folder, ./segmentation/runs/models.
+So check points will be saved for every epoch stride in the runs folder, ./segmentation/runs/models.

 Also, you can load the check point using the logger class.
 Here are example codes, please refer to as bellow.